nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 {% include /charts/MADEP_enforcement_overall.html %}

 In just the past few years, the decline has been more steady, falling about 15% annually since 2014.
-Only 61 enforcements were reported through the end of May, 2016.
 This acute decline coincides with the dramatic rise in staff buyouts since 2015, as described in our [MA DEP staffing analysis]({{ site.url }}{{ site.baseurl }}/2017/03/15/dep-staff-changes.html).

 The rise and fall in enforcement levels over time has tracked closely with the [changes in MA DEP budgets]({{ site.url }}{{ site.baseurl }}/2017/03/15/dep-staff-changes.html).
 There is a {{ site.data.facts_DEPenforce.cor_enforcement_funding }}% correlation between the annual agency budget and the number of enforcement actions reported.
 Recent history indicates that when more resources allocated to MA DEP, the agency is a more active enforcer of environmental law.